-You would be surprised how much money some hosts with properties in remote locations with little competitions can make.
-Airbnb guest are not always tourist but also contractors traveling for work or people looking to relocate, for example.
+You would be surprised how much money some hosts with properties in remote locations with little competition can make.
+Airbnb guests are not always tourists but also contractors travelling for work or people looking to relocate, for example.
 Therefore, often a surprising location can turn out to be an Airbnb goldmine.
 If your area doesn’t have much competition it’s good to test prices and adjust based on the demand.

 Test out the space

 Lastly, attempt to view the space from the perspective of a visitor.
 Even better, stay a few days there resting.
 Would you require a bedside table lamp or dark window shades?
 Are the electrical outlets accessible?
 Does the bedding feel cosy?
 When you employ them individually, those overlooked features stand out.
 Once you start renting out your extra room, listen to your guests’ feedback and make changes accordingly.